Lions (Kemeys): History

 The bronze sculptures for the Art Institute of Chicago were commissioned by Florence Lathrop Field, an early benefactor of the museum.
 Fields' late husband Henry Field had been an admirer of Kemeys' sculptures, and her brother Bryan Lathrop, a trustee of the Art Institute, had been a patron of Kemeys.

 After the board of trustees of the Art Institute of Chicago had made a decision for there to be guardian lion sculptures outside of the new museum building, the president of the board of trustees, Charles L. Hutchinson, favored commissioning such as work from one of a dozen better-known sculptors.
 Those considered included Augustus Bauer, Daniel Chester French, Frederick William Macmonnies, Philip Martiny, and Augustus Saint-Gaudens.
-Bryan Lathrop wrote him in September of 1892, strongly recommending he choose Kemeys.
+Bryan Lathrop wrote him in September 1892, strongly recommending he choose Kemeys.
 Lathrop proposed having his sister, Florence Lathrop Field, acquire and gift the Art Institute such sculptures.
 Lathrop stated that Field had wanted to donate them anonymously.
 However, in voting to accept the gift on January 31, 1893, the board of trustees executive committee also voted to thank the donor.
 The sculptures were cast in Chicago by the American Bronze Founding Company in 1893, and were unveiled on May 10, 1894.

 In 1910, the sculptures were moved slightly from their original placement to new positions 12 ft nearer to the museum building.
 They remained in place until being temporarily removed from early 2000 until 2001, being removed in order to accommodate repair work to the entrance of the building.
 During this time, the sculptures underwent conservation work.
 They were removed a second time in 2022 to again undergo conservation work (cleaning and waxing).
 A time capsule was placed after the 2001 conservation work, accompanying a much older time capsule that is also concealed by the sculptures.
 During the 2022 conservation work, the time capsules were temporarily removed, being returned unopened when the sculptures were reinstalled.
 Furthermore, the south sculpture was found to have two Indian Head cent coins underneath it, which were temporarily removed and returned to their place underneath the sculpture when it was reinstalled.

 The sculptures are regarded to be iconic features of Chicago, being among the city's most well-known sculptures.
 The Chicago Lions rugby union team, founded in 1964, is named for the statues.
 An unofficial Twitter account exists for the sculptures.
 In 2024, the Chicago Sky of the WNBA unveiled their new mascot: “Skye the Lioness”, an animal choice which was inspired by the sculptures.
 This replaced the team’s previous mascot, “Sky Guy”.